getlantern/lantern-roadmap/items/user-fallbacks.md

 #### Requirements

 Main short term requirement is to let users login to their google account through the command line.
 This item may break out in to its own 'immediate' issue.
+Should be sure to test that Lantern functions properly if the same user is signed in as 'give' in one place and 'get' in another.

 The next step would be to allow Lantern client configuration of a fallback server, so someone could point their lantern at a fallback server they or a friend set up.
 There are some open questions about how this fits in to the